51390/lens/README.md

 to the end users.

-_Lens_ is an attempt to improve this situation, by providing the end users with tools that can be used to further filter content that is actually of interest to them, instead of only taking into account the interest of big tech companies with large infrastructures and budgets.
+_Lens_ is an attempt to improve this situation, by providing the end users with tools that can be used to further filter content that is actually of interest to them, instead of having the end user and their data exposed as a simple resource for big tech companies to harvest.